Hammarberg/c2/README.md

         var x = 5
         //Other code here
 }
-// x is not more
+// x is no more
 ```
 Variables remembers explicit bit counts and this is supported by some target.
 ```